khanshoaib3/stardew-access/docs/README.md

 The mod adds several features to help the player gather information regarding the surrounding and the player.
 It also patches the various menus and the fishing mini-game (more mini-games will be patched soon) to make them accessible.

+If you are a mod developer and want to integrate your mod with stardew access then checkout the [wiki page](https://github.com/khanshoaib3/stardew-access/wiki).

 ## Other Pages

 - [Setup](setup.md)